Zoryna/google-books/README.md

 To run the program, use an IDE and select the BooksDriver.java file and press the green arrow icon to run the file.

+To run the tests, select BooksTest.java and locate the green arrow near the class name and select "Run" to run all the tests at once.
+If you want to run the tests individually, locate the green arrow near the method name and select "Run" to run an individual method test.
+Also, select PutInReadingListTest.java to test the method not included in BooksTest.java.
+To run this test, find the green arrow near the class name or main() and select "Run."

 ## Authors

 Janeen Soria